App Academy is an intensive web development course in San Francisco and New York City.

 The demand for Rails engineers in Silicon Valley is significant, and the

-Is nine weeks enough to prepare a beginner to work as a Rails dev?
+Is twelve weeks enough to prepare a beginner to work as a Rails dev?

 Yes.
 We've taught an immersive course before, and we've seen how effective they are.